gbwriting/gbwriting.github.io/_characters/nyx.md

 <h3>NYC:</h3>

-* Took a bus to NYC immediately after graduation from high school
+* Took a bus to California immediately after graduation from high school
+* Somehow ended up in Greenborough, Oregon
 * Changed her name formally to Nyx Lydia Bryant, to honor her grandmother
 * Came out as lesbian and non-binary, preferring she/they pronouns, though feels "mostly feminine"
-* Got a job at a record store not long after getting to NYC, where she still works
+* Got a job at a record store not long after getting to Greenborough, where she still works
 * First big purchase was a camera, and she started doing freelance photography
 * Moved in with Frankie and started Echoed Skies